HamzaShah1/ECS-Link-Shortener-Project/README.md

 ## Your Job

-Write the Dockerfiles.
+<mark>Write the Dockerfiles.
 Write the Terraform.
 Write the CI/CD pipeline.
-Deploy all three services to ECS Fargate on AWS.
+Deploy all three services to ECS Fargate on AWS.</mark>

 ### Requirements